eonadler/eonadler.github.io/research.markdown

 #### Milky Way-est

 <p style="margin-bottom: 35px">
-I co-developed <a href="https://arxiv.org/abs/2404.08043">Milky Way-est</a>, the first cosmological dark matter-only zoom-in simulation suite of 20 systems that specifically resemble the <a href="https://en.wikipedia.org/wiki/Milky_Way">Milky Way</a>.
-Milky Way-est provides a realistic template for modeling our galaxy's dark matter structure and substructure in CDM, including its satellite galaxy and stellar stream population.
+I co-developed <a href="https://arxiv.org/abs/2404.08043">Milky Way-est</a>: a cosmological dark matter-only zoom-in simulation suite of 20 systems that specifically resemble the Milky Way.
+Milky Way-est provides a realistic template for our galaxy's structure and substructure in CDM, including its satellite galaxy and stellar stream population.
 See <a href="https://web.stanford.edu/group/gfc/gfcsims/build/html/mwest_overview.html">here</a> for details and data access.
 </p>

 ![Halo004]({{eonadler.github.io}}/assets/img/frame__halo_004_mwest_00000.png){:width="19.5%"}